Mica is the name of a mineral. The word is Latin for a crumb, and probably influenced by micare, to glitter.

 Mica Press authors have variously read at The Poetry Café Covent Garden, in Prague night clubs, at The Minories, Colchester, at the Wiv Words 2013 and 2014 festivals, at The Sunday Matinée in Colchester Slack Space, at book launches in The Wivenhoe Bookshop, Red Lion Books and a Living Maps Seminar at The Young Foundation, London.
 Though not “performance poets”, they all have a dash of bravura.

 Mica Press cannot afford the most aesthetically superior printing but uses low-cost and very good quality print-on-demand services.
 It has been making efforts to become known to a wider range of booksellers.
 Sales have been reported from scattered locations.
-Titles are distributed by Central Books in the U.K. and Ingram in the rest of the world so are readily available through bookshops, and from online booksellers.
+Titles are distributed by Ingram in the UK, the US, Australia and globally.
+In the UK and elsewhere they are potentially available through wholesalers, independent bookshops, and from online booksellers.